anikolengyel/Udacity-Project-3-Log-Analysis/README.md

 # Introduction

-This is a project wokrk for Udacity's Full Stack Nanodegree program where I explored a database with complex SQL queries.
+This is a project work for Udacity's Full Stack Nanodegree program where I explored a database with complex SQL queries.
 The project is similar to an internal reporting tool that uses a database to get log data and gain information about the user preferences and activity.